tcm24sibdg08/tcm24sibdg08/Docs/REBD/rebd04.md

 ## Vistas Sql:

 ### Vista_Reservas_Restaurante1
-Consultar todas reservas do dia do Restaurante do Porto
+Consultar todas as reservas do dia, do Restaurante do Porto

 ```sql
 CREATE VIEW Vista_Reservas_Restaurante_Porto AS